WORDS: ELLIOTT HUGHES | PHOTOGRAPHY: audrain automobile museum

 A resident of Fullerton, California, Dr Begovich began acquiring his collection during the early 1950s and preserved them in immaculate condition for the rest of his life, with the majority bearing fewer than 10,000 miles over 60 years of ownership.

 Purchased straight from Stuttgart and showing just 1800 original miles, a rare 1964 Porsche 904 Carrera GTS is one of the highlights of the Begovich Collection and is considered to be one of the most original examples in existence.
 There is also a similarly presented 1969 Lamborghini Miura with “minimal mileage”, which was bought new by Dr Begovich in Rome.

-Other cars showcased in the exhibit include a 1956 Porsche 356 Speedster, a 1964 Alfa Romeo Giulia Sprint Speciale, a 1974 Maserati Bora, a 1956 Mercedes-Benz 300SL Gullwing, a 1952 Jaguar XK120M FHC and a 1952 Talbot-Lago T26 Grand Sport.
-The two remaining cars are the only models that hail from the United States: a 1962 Chevrolet Corvair and a 1970 Chevrolet Camaro SS.
+Other cars showcased in the exhibit include a 1956 Porsche 356 Speedster, 1964 Alfa Romeo Giulia Sprint Speciale, 1974 Maserati Bora, 1956 Mercedes-Benz 300SL Gullwing, 1952 Jaguar XK120M FHC and 1952 Talbot-Lago T26 Grand Sport.
+The two remaining cars are the only models that hail from the United States: a 1962 Chevrolet Corvair and 1970 Chevrolet Camaro SS.

-“We are very honored to be able to share Mr Begovich’s wonderful and truly historic automobiles,” said Audrain CEO Donald Osborne.
-“The collection is truly outstanding and includes some of the most important, rare and desirable cars in the world.
+“We are very honoured to be able to share Mr Begovich’s wonderful and truly historic automobiles,” said Audrain CEO Donald Osborne.
+“The collection is truly outstanding, and includes some of the most important, rare and desirable cars in the world.
 He carefully chose each one for its role in bringing an imaginative and exciting engineering solution to the road.”

 If you liked this, then why not subscribe to Magneto magazine today?